 The Amazing Gracie is an adorable girl.
-She is happy and well adjusted.
-I don't know her background, but someone had put some time and love into this girl.
-She is full of love and kisses.
+She is happy, well adjusted and loves to give kisses.
+I don't know her background, but someone had put some time into this girl.

 She LOVES riding in cars.
 She would be so happy if she could go for a car ride every day.
 She gets along very well with my female Wheaten and dogs we meet out walking.
 She will bark at dogs that walk by the front yard.
 We are working on that.

 Gracie is house trained and crate trained.
-I work from home.
-She's with me during the day and sleeps in the crate at night.
+I work from home so she hangs out with me during the day and sleeps in her crate at night.
 I'm sure she would readily adapt to sleeping in the bed if that were offered.
-She likes the crate AND she sleeps in in the morning.
-Most of the day she just hangs out with me in the office.

 I have 4 cats.
 Initially Gracie didn't pay any attention to them.
 Recently she has started chasing them if they run.
 She responds immediately when I verbally correct her.
 If you have cats, be prepared to continue the training and to keep her separate from the cats until everyone has worked it out.